Current-induced re-entrant superconductivity and extreme nonreciprocal superconducting diode effect in valley-polarized systems: Numerical results

-In Fig.~\ref{FIG4}(b), we plot the calculated $h^{0}_{vt}$ vesus $h_{B}$.
+In Fig.~\ref{FIG4}(b), we plot the calculated $h^{0}_{vt}$ versus $h_{B}$.
 Note that here the system is initially prepared at $h^{0}_{v}>0$ ($h^{0}_{v}<0$) before applying the magnetic field $B>0$ ($B<0$).
-It roughly reflects $B$ scanned from positive (negative) direction to zero (see dark green arrows).
-Note that these two cases are antisymmetric due to TRS.
-And we can find $|h_{vt}^{0}|$ decays as $|h_{B}|$ weakens.
+It roughly corresponds to magnetic field $B$ scanned from positive (negative) direction to zero (see dark green arrows).
+Actually, these two cases are antisymmetric due to TRS.
+We can find $|h_{vt}^{0}|$ decays as $|h_{B}|$ weakens, reflecting the modulation of valley polarizations by the external magnetic field.
 We also plot $j_{c}$ versus $h_{B}$ for two distinct $n$.
-For $n=560$ in Fig.~\ref{FIG4}(c), as $h_{B}$ sweeps from positive to zero,the decay of $h_{vt}^{0}$ drives the number of actual critical currents from 4 to 2.
-Thus, the system evolves from a re-entrant superconducting phase to a conventional SDE.
-For $n=510$ in Fig.~\ref{FIG4}(d), the system becomes an extreme nonreciprocal SDE with two positive $j_{c}$ at $|h_{B}| \approx 0.002$.
+For $n=560$ in Fig.~\ref{FIG4}(c), as $h_{B}$ sweeps from positive to zero, the decay of $h_{vt}^{0}$ drives the number of actual critical currents from 4 to 2.
+It means, the system evolves from a re-entrant superconducting phase to a conventional SDE.
+For $n=510$ in Fig.~\ref{FIG4}(d), the system is initially an extreme nonreciprocal SDE with two positive $j_{c}$ at $|h_{B}| \approx 0.002$.
 The decline of $|h_{B}|$ pulls down $h_{vt}^{0}$ and impels the system into re-entrant superconducting phase with four distinct $j_{c}$.